ForeverACharles/ILOC-CodeGenerator-DeadCodeElminator/README.md

                     output 1024                                                     output 1024
 ```

 In this example, the compiled code that corresponds to variables *b* & *c* will be eliminated because the final operation has no dependency on these values.
-However, if a print statement dependent on variable *c* were to exist, then their respetive opcodes would remain.
+However, if a print statement dependent on variable *c* were to exist, then their respective opcodes would remain.

 This repo is broken up into 2 parts: